tarunn90/ml_notes/Neural Networks.md

 - Squashes real numbers into the range $[0,1]$
 - Rarely ever used in practice for 2 reasons:
-	- Sigmoids *saturate and kill gradients*, restricting the flow of signal further up the network
+	- Sigmoids *saturate and kill gradients*, restricting the flow of signal further up the network.
+This is because large magnitude positive or negative input values have very small sigmoid outputs and therefore have very small gradients.
 	- Sigmoid outputs are not zero-centered

 ## Tanh